Trump bans Venezuelan officials from U.S., boosts aid in support of opposition

 That move was likely to raise even more pressure on Europe.
 While the EU has sanctioned several individual members of Maduro’s government, the opposition, the United States and other Latin American countries have called on it to do more.

-A group of European and Latin American countries met to discuss Venezuela on the sidelines of the United Nations on Wednesday afternoon, but participants declined to take questions on the way out and did not immediately issue a joint statement.
+A group of European and Latin American countries met to discuss Venezuela on the sidelines of the United Nations on Wednesday afternoon.

+In a joint statement, the Lima Group of Latin American countries and the European-led International Contact Group said they “reaffirmed their unwavering commitment to a return to democracy” in Venezuela during the meeting.
+The statement did not mention sanctions.

 Reporting by Luc Cohen, Humeyra Pamuk, Jeff Mason and Michelle Nichols; editing by Mary Milliken and Jonathan Oatis